 Businesses are also competitive.
 They have to attract people away from similar sellers to their own company.
 Fine, makes sense.
 But what used to be achieved through pricing and customer service is now done, in large part, with gadgets (real time chat with experts, express checkout, escalators instead of stairs - for you skeptics who think I am lying).
-Some places now will just load up every inch of their building with "technological advancements".There are many examples, some that I can't think of but I am sure you can, but the one that gets me the most, is the Motion Sensor.
+Some places now will just load up every inch of their building with "technological advancements".There are many examples, some that I can't think of but I am sure you can, but the one that gets me the most, is the Motion Sensor

 Motion sensors are like a warm beer: looks cool from a distance but is utter disappointment in reality.
 Here is a short list to describe where Motion sensors should and shouldn't be.
 For readability purposes, I have uploaded it as a picture.